skacem/skacem.github.io/_posts/thoughts/2025-10-20-made-in-germany.md

 ## Foreword: The Efficiency Paradox

-Forget morality.
-Forget fairness.
-This is not a diversity seminar.
-This is an autopsy of a system failure.

 "Made in Germany" once signified engineering supremacy.
 Today, it masks a Byzantine labor structure optimized for short term wage suppression at the expense of long term survival.
 It is a system that imports global talent only to treat it as a disposable commodity.